Background and Benefits of the Recruiter Accreditation Scheme

 • Setting and enforcing standards including the Recruiter Regulations

-Why has the RAS been created?
+Why was RAS created?

 The working environment for qualitative research recruitment can be very challenging.